 RKI responded to the demand by giving lectures in schools and education institutes, publishing texts and sharing knowledge to schools, training adult educators, as well as inviting people to visit the Institute.
 Besides this, the Institute had development cooperation projects in Namibia and South Africa.
 The early influences of RKI included Minister Tarja Halonen and the first receiver of UNESCO Prize for Peace Education (1981) Helena Kekkonen, who has influenced fundamentally the form and development of peace education in Finland.

 In the 1990s peace work expanded along with the globalization discourse.
-Environmental refugees and conflicts caused by the phenomenon, women’s rights, and sexual health in developing countries became central topics.
-The Institute organized seminars and lectures and produced material for the educators about these themes.
+Environmental refugees and conflicts caused by the phenomenon, women’s rights and sexual health in developing countries became central topics.
+The Institute organized seminars and lectures and produced material for educators about these themes.

 At times, RKI operated solely by voluntary efforts, because of the cuts in the funding justified by the recession.
 In the end of the decade, RKI implemented a broad tolerance-themed education program and formed an overarching expert and trainer network around the themes of peace education.